-Core Value LOS Objective Asset Class Performance Measure Current Performance dos Provide accessible and frequent transit service All Description of the extent of the City's transit system The extent of the Transit system and all its routes is available to all customers here.
-The Transit system is comprised of (Source): • 3,230 stops (35% sheltered) • 65 transit routes (6 express, 50 local, 9 school routes) • Nearly 500 buses , Provide Clean opportunities provided by the City for members of the The City provides customers several ways to provide feedback on the quality of service.
+Core Value LOS Objective Asset Class Performance Measure Current Performance Scope Provide accessible and frequent transit service All Description of the extent of the City's transit system The extent of the Transit system and all its routes is available to all customers here.
+The Transit system is comprised of (Source): 3,230 stops (35% sheltered) 65 transit routes (6 express, 50 local, 9 school routes) Nearly 500 buses Provide Clean Description of the opportunities provided by the City for members of the public to provide customer feedback The City provides customers several ways to provide feedback on the quality of service.
 Customers can submit feedback through various ways including by phone, online or in person.
-Information on the various ways to provide feedback is available here.
-1 7.
-Buses and Clean Customer Amenities Description of the cleaning cycle maintained by staff to ensure continued delivery of levels of service expected by users of the City's transit system.
+Information on the various ways to provide feedback is available here .
+Quality Buses and Clean Customer Amenities All Description of the cleaning cycle maintained by staff to ensure continued delivery of levels of service expected by users of the City's transit system.
 Daily cleaning of buses (mopping floors, garbage pick-up) Basic cleaning of buses on 28-day cycle Advanced cleaning of buses (including roof, ceiling, lighting) on 180-day cycle Annual stop inspections Weekly transitway station inspections

 Core Value LOS Objective Performance Measure Current Performance (2023) Target Performance (2024-2033) Background Information Scope Provide accessible and frequent transit service Revenue Passengers per Capita 59.6 67.0 Transit has defined a target of 79.0 revenue passengers per capita by 2049 according to the City's budget.
 The prorated target by 2033 is 67.0.
-On-Time Performance Average 64% Minimum 80% This target is anticipated to be achieved over the 10-year period through the proposed lifecycle activities identified in this report. % of Vehicles that Exceed their Estimated Useful Life nce Non-Revenue Vehicles 4.6% The City has the funding Performance Provide reliable transit service Conventional (Diesel) Buses (Standard 40') 5.6% 0.0% capacity to replace all vehicles required over the Pe Conventional (Diesel) Buses (Articulated 60') 0.0% next 10-years based on an age-based assessment.
-Keeping with this replacement schedule, the Hybrid Buses (Standard 40') 0.0% target level of service can be achieved over the next 10 Hybrid Buses (Articulated 60') 0.0% years.
+On-Time Performance Average 64% Minimum 80% This target is anticipated to be achieved over the 10-year period through the proposed lifecycle activities identified in this report. % of Vehicles that Excee ed their Estim ated Useful Lif e nce Non-Revenue Vehicles 4.6% The City has the funding erforma Provide reliable transit service Conventional (Diesel) Buses (Standard 40') 5.6% 5.6% T capacity to replace all vehicles required over the Pe Conventional (Diesel) Buses (Articulated 60') 0.0% 0.0% age-based assessment.
+Keeping with this Hybrid Buses (Standard 40') 0.0% replacement schedule, the target level of service can be achieved over the next 10 years.
+Hybrid Buses (Articulated 60') 0.0%

-Core Value LOS Objective Performance Measure Current Performance (2023) Target Performance (2024-2033) Background Information % of Assets in Fair or Be etter Conditio n Vehicles (Revenue Generating) 63.3% 80.0% or higher The City has the funding Equipment & Systems 67.7% 80.0% or higher capacity to replace vehicle assets required over the next 10-years based on an age- Right-of-Way (ROW) Infrastructure (Stops, Bus Bays, Bus Shelters, Transitway Pavement only) 94.3% 70.0% or higher based assessment.
-There would be a need to increase funding for equipment & systems as well as right of way infrastructure Provide reliable transit service Stormwater Infrastructure 100.0% Align with Stormwater Service Area direction to achieve the target level of service over the next 10 years.
+Core Value LOS Objective Performance Measure Current Performance (2023) Target Performance (2024-2033) Background Information % of Assets in Fair or Be etter Conditio n - Vehicles (Revenue Generating) 63.3% 80.0% or higher The City has the funding Equipment & Systems 67.7% 80.0% or higher capacity to replace vehicle assets required over the next 10-years based on an age- Provide reliable transit service Right-of-Way (ROW) Infrastructure (Stops, Bus Bays, Bus Shelters, Transitway Pavement only) 94.3% 70.0% or higher based assessment.
+There would be a need to increase funding for equipment & systems as well as right of way infrastructure Stormwater Infrastructure 100.0% Align with Stormwater Service Area direction to achieve the target level of service over the next 10 years.
 Labour Hours Attributed to Preventative Maintenance as a % of Total Labour Hours (Vehicles) 52% 70% Transitioning towards preventative maintenance activities rather than reactive maintenance will reduce unexpected delays, potential Labour Hours Attributed to Reactive Maintenance as a % of Total Labour Hours (Vehicles) 48% 30% loss of revenues, and vehicle downtime.
 The target was established in consultation with Transit staff.